-As Figure 7-2 shows, the connections between different databases and the directory are established over either SSL or SASL.
+As Figure 7-2 shows, the connections between different databases and the directory are established over either Transport Layer Security (TLS) (listed as SSL in the diagram) or SASL.
 The database always binds to the directory as a known identity using password-based authentication.
-Links between databases and their clients (such as a SQL\Plus session, any PL/SQL programs, and so on) can use either SSL or non-SSL connections.
+Links between databases and their clients (such as a SQL\Plus session, any PL/SQL programs, and so on) can use either TLS or non-TLS connections.
 The example of Figure 7-2 assumes that users are logged on through password authentication.
 The choice of connection type depends on the enterprise user model.